All in-person classes, events and activities are canceled Wednesday, Feb. 12, due to the weather forecast. Read the weather notice.

-The American Geographical Society Library (AGSL), one of the premier collections of its kind in North America, contains over 1.5 million items supporting instruction, research and outreach at the University of Wisconsin-Milwaukee and around the world.
+The American Geographical Society Library (AGSL), one of the premier collections of its kind in North America, contains nearly 2 million items supporting instruction, research and outreach at the University of Wisconsin-Milwaukee and around the world.

 View larger Story Map here.